-The Mediterranean Science Selection will involve the official scientific bodies of the 23 countries and universities that will be called upon to submit nominations of scientists.
+The Mediterranean Science Team will involve the official scientific bodies of the 23 countries and universities that will be called upon to submit nominations of scientists.

 The media in the 23 Mediterranean countries will receive information about the selected selection members, with their biographies and research areas.
 The scientists will be available for interviews for all media.

-On the day of the Mediterranean Science Selection Gala, a press conference will be held to present the selected scientists.
+On the day of the Mediterranean Science Team Gala, a press conference will be held to present the selected scientists.

-During the gala, the 11 t-shirts will be handed out, which, like those of a soccer team, will identify the excellent members of the Mediterranean team of scientists.
+During the gala, the 11 t-shirts will be handed out, which, like those of a soccer team, will identify the excellent members of the Mediterranean Science Team.

 At the end of the gala, a cocktail will be offered.